Duplicate data is handled differently in Zap triggers and actions.

 Zapier relies on a few methods to make sure that your Zap does not trigger multiple times for a single "new" item.

-The way Zapier does this is generally by polling, looking for new items every few minutes (your plan's "syncing interval").
+The way Zapier does this is generally by polling, looking for new items every few minutes (your plan's polling interval).
 Zapier stores an identifier for each item seen so that the Zap never triggers off of that item again.
-The first poll after turning a Zap on we only store the identifiers and don't trigger on any of them.

-If you have two Zaps looking at the same trigger (for example, two Zaps which trigger off the same Wufoo form) both Zaps will be triggered by new items.
+If you have two Zaps using the same trigger (e.g. two Zaps which trigger off the same form) both Zaps will be triggered by new items.
 Deduplication happens on a per-Zap basis.

 - Trigger filters are applied before deduplication happens.
 You can use regular filters to catch "changes".
 For example, using the "new note" Evernote trigger and choosing a specific tag to watch via regular filters would trigger even if you applied the tag one day after the note was originally created.